 Adelaide’s Victoria Square / Tarntanyangga – Play Space in the Heart of the City

-On a grey winter’s day we decided to stop and take a look around to explore the changes that have taken place in the centre of the city.
-Adelaide’s Victoria Square/Tarntanyangga has been going through a major redevelopment and the results to date have been a huge improvement.
+On a grey winter’s day (2014) we decided to stop and take a look around to explore the changes that have taken place in the centre of the city.
+Adelaide’s Victoria Square/Tarntanyangga went through a major redevelopment and the results are impressive.

 The Adelaide City Council acknowledges the traditional custodianship of the Adelaide Plains area by Kaurna people, and in 2002 it formally recognised this relationship by bestowing the dual name Victoria Square/Tarntanyangga.
 The Aboriginal flag flies alongside the Australian flag on one of the two tall flagpoles in the centre of the Square, which is now called Reconciliation Plaza in recognition of the Square’s Aboriginal heritage.
 This area is the paved central roadway which can be transformed into a temporary plaza for large events.

-The Square’s shaded areas with unique fabric awnings are quite striking, as are the long, curved bench seats that are positioned on both sides of the square.
+The Square’s shaded areas are quite striking, as are the long, curved bench seats that are positioned on both sides of the square.
 Impressive hanging lights that provide ambient and festive lighting now make Victoria Square a safer, more welcoming night-time space too.
 There are public toilets on the eastern side and drink fountains at both ends.

 The main attraction for children is the water feature, and even on a cold, wet day the kids had a ball running through the spray and splashing around (we were prepared with gumboots!)
-You can just imagine how much fun it would be on a warm summer day playing here.
+You can just imagine how much fun it is here on a warm summer day.
 Bring a picnic to enjoy on the lawns and simply let the children run around in the open space.
 There is tiered paving on three sides of the water feature to climb up and down, plus ledges to balance along.

 The environmentally sustainable design of Victoria Square/Tarntanyangga’s upgrades embraces water and energy conservation with the entire project undergoing ‘green’ construction.

-Although the landscaping is still very new, it is obvious the planting will benefit this space and the people who use it in the years to come.
-There will be lovely shady areas with 100 semi-mature Australian native trees, including Spotted Gums, planted around the perimeter and central plaza.
+The shady areas feature 100 semi-mature Australian native trees, including Spotted Gums, planted around the perimeter and central plaza.
 The lawn area is lined with deciduous London Plane trees which will also provide additional shade in the warmer months.
 All of the plants have been carefully selected to suit Adelaide’s dry environment.

 For more information on Victoria Square visit the City of Adelaide website.